 Northern Peru’s Mancora is like a sleepy fishing village of yore that got lost in time.
 Complete with horses roaming the beach, the site is located about an hour from the equator, meaning it’s warm year round.
 Plan a trip to enjoy the sun and some fresh ceviche.

 Travel Cheap: 36 Travel Tips for Everyone on a Budget

 La Digue, Seychelles

-The Republic of Seychelles offers plenty of islands to explore, but La Digue’s ox carts, coconuts and hibiscus flowers lend a particularly peaceful backdrop to tucked-away beaches like Anse Source d’Argent.
+The Republic of Seychelles offers plenty of islands to explore and some of the best beaches in the world, but La Digue’s ox carts, coconuts and hibiscus flowers lend a particularly peaceful backdrop to tucked-away beaches like Anse Source d’Argent.
 This hidden destination is so secluded that you’ll need to start on the island of Mahe and helicopter or ferry your way to paradise.

 Likoma Island, Malawi